Table of Contents

 There are many possible causes for high lipid levels, including HIV and some of the HIV drugs.
 This puts people living with HIV (HIV+) at particular risk for developing hyperlipidemia.
 Although you cannot tell if you have this condition without lab tests, it can cause serious long-term health problems.

 The main danger of hyperlipidemia is heart disease.
 If you have too much cholesterol in your blood it can build up on the inside of your arteries (blood vessels), and form plaques.
 This buildup of plaque can lead to a heart attack or a stroke.
 High triglycerides can also increase your risk of getting pancreatitis (a painful inflammation of an organ in your abdomen called the pancreas).

 Some people living with HIV experience lipodystrophy.
 Lipodystrophy means abnormal body fat changes, and can include body shape changes and metabolic changes like hyperlipidemia.
 These changes have been linked to increased chances of developing diabetes, heart disease, and strokes.
-For more information, see The Well Project's articles on lipodystrophy).
+For more information, see our fact sheets on lipodystrophy).

 There are two main kinds of cholesterol.
 One is low-density lipoproteins (LDL) or "bad" cholesterol, which can clog the arteries.
 The higher your LDL, the higher your risk of heart disease.
 The other kind is high-density lipoproteins (HDL) or "good" cholesterol, which can help reduce the risk of heart disease.

 Your health care provider can tell you if you have high cholesterol or triglycerides by doing a simple blood test called a fasting lipid profile.
 This will measure total cholesterol, HDL, LDL, and triglycerides.
 It is important that you have nothing to eat or drink for eight to 12 hours before the test is done.
 The following levels are ideal:

 - Low-density lipoproteins (LDL) – less than 100